faceit/frontend-coding-challenge/CHALLENGE.md

   - The `master` branch is based on TypeScript.
   - If you wish to do the task in plain JavaScript, base off from the branch `javascript`.

----

 ## Introduction

 You are given a prepared SPA project that was bootstrapped with Create React App.
-The app must render a list of tournaments from a fake REST API (bundled alongside the project).
-New tournaments can be created and tournaments should be searchable (search functionality must be optimised with performance in mind), editable and removable through the fake REST API.
+The app must render a list of tournaments from a fake REST API (included in the project).
+New tournaments can be created and tournaments should be searchable (search functionality must be optimised with performance in mind), editable and deletable through the fake REST API.
 A theme and a few basic elements such as headings, button and input have already been created for you.

 ![preview](.github/preview.gif)